• Proposed

 Habitat and Ecology

-Chlorostroma vestlandicum seems to be associated with Hypoxylon vogesiacum (probably parasitic) and its distribution and population size is probably partly delimited by the distribution and population size of its fungal host.
-C. vestlandicum is found on coarse logs of old trees or on fallen branches of Ulmus glabra, or on dead parts of still living trees.
+Chlorostroma vestlandicum is be associated with, and probably parasitic on Hypoxylon vogesiacum.
+Its distribution and population size are probably partly delimited by the distribution and population size of its fungal host.
+Chlorostroma vestlandicum is found on coarse logs of old trees or on fallen branches of Ulmus glabra, or on dead parts of still living trees.
 Most Norwegian and at least one of the three Russian collections were associated with stromata of H. vogesiacum (E. Popov pers. comm.).
-According to current knowledge, C. vestlandicum has a much narrower distribution than H. vogesiacum.
+According to currently available information, C. vestlandicum has a much narrower distribution than H. vogesiacum.
 All findings of C. vestlandicum in Norway were made in deciduous forests with U. glabra, up to 320 meters above sea level.
 The species (like its hosts) seems to prefer relatively warm summers.
-H. vogesiacum was described from France and is furthermore reported from Sweden, Finland, Austria, Switzerland, and Spain (and further from North America and Asia which could be other species), but C. vestlandicum has never been found in these countries.
-H. vogesiacum has a hemiboreal distribution in the Nordic countries (Granmo et al. 1989, Granmo 1999, Nordén et al. 2014).
-In Norway, C. vestlandicum is distributed in the warmest parts of southern Norway north to Trøndelag, with its largest populations in western Norway, one of the few regions in Europe where the Dutch Elm Desease is still absent on Ulmus.
+H. vogesiacum was described from France and is furthermore reported from Sweden, Finland, Austria, Switzerland, and Spain (additional records from North America and Asia could be other species), but C. vestlandicum has never been found in these countries.
+H. vogesiacum has a hemiboreal distribution in Nordic countries (Granmo et al. 1989, Granmo 1999, Nordén et al. 2014).
+In Norway, C. vestlandicum is distributed in the warmest parts of southern Norway north to Trøndelag, with its largest populations in western Norway, one of the few regions in Europe where Dutch Elm Disease is still absent.

 Temperate Forest